Uh oh, you are visiting the site using Internet Explorer. Which is an outdated browser.

 Embedding Indigenous Perspectives in Early Learning Environments

-Profile: Weaving Aboriginal and Torres Strait Islander perspectives into everyday classroom practices enhances Early Learning by giving students a more accurate and richer understanding of Australia's earliest history and culture.
+Profile: Weaving Aboriginal and Torres Strait Islander perspectives enhances Early Learning by giving children additional perspectives of Australia's earliest history and culture.

 Written by: Educational Specialist - Jo Harris